UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Experimental Results

-\paragraph{Human Ratings} To further examine the usability of generated polls, we followed the benchmark setup \cite{lu_engage_2021} and enlisted the assistance of four native Chinese speakers to rate the generated results manually.
+To further examine the usability of generated polls, we followed the benchmark setup \cite{lu_engage_2021} and enlisted the assistance of four native Chinese speakers to rate the generated results manually.
 Our evaluation criteria included three metrics: 1) \textit{Relevance}, measuring the poll's relevance to the source posts; 2) \textit{Fluency}, assessing the readability and flow of the generated language; 3) \textit{Engagingness}, gauging the degree of attractiveness of the polls in drawing engagement.
 Each metric adopts a 4-point Likert scale, with scores of 1 for \textit{very bad}, 2 for \textit{bad}, 3 for \textit{good}, and 4 for \textit{very good}.
 We selected the first 100 sample outputs from the test set for human rating, and the raters were unaware of which model the results came from for an unbiased examination.
 Table \ref{tab:hunman_evaluation} displays the average ratings from the four annotators.

 The results show that human-generated polls, represented by the Gold Standard, perform the best in all three evaluation metrics.
 This suggests that machine-generated polls still have some room for improvement.
 Among the machine-generated models, UniPoll achieves the highest scores in all three metrics, indicating its effectiveness in generating human-favored social media polls, as the multi-objective optimization helps balance well on context, question, and answer learning.
-The DUAL DEC model and TOPIC score better than the BASE in relevance and engagingess but fall behind on fluency, possibly because of the side effects of leveraging latent topics to decoders.
-Nevertheless, with a pre-trained decoder, T5, and UniPoll, outperform BASE on fluency, showing the helpfulness of NLG pre-training on our task.
+The DUAL DEC model and TOPIC outperform the BASE model in terms of relevance and engagement; however, they lag in fluency, potentially due to the side effects of incorporating latent topics into the decoders. \lyx{Meanwhile, ChatGLM3 demonstrates better fluency compared to T5, which can be partially attributed to the vast amount of pretraining data and the extensive model parameters} Nevertheless, with a pre-trained decoder, T5, ChatGLM3 and UniPoll, outperform BASE on fluency, showing the helpfulness of NLG pre-training on our task.

 In addition, as existing benchmark \cite{lu_engage_2021} only examines the overall poll quality, we further probe into the internal structure of a poll and assess its question-answer consistency.
 T5 and UniPoll received scores of 1.96 and 2.50, respectively, indicating that UniPoll's multi-objective optimization strategy can helpfully capture question-answer relations.